- Estate Planning

 Glazier has been an active member of the Oakland County Bar Association (OCBA) since 1987, where she has served on the Family Law Court, Probate and Legislative committees.
-She recently served as chair of the OCBA Probate-Committee during 2015-2016, with that committee earning the OCBA’s 2016 “committee of the Year” under her leadership.
-In addition, she has served as vice chair of the Probate Committee, vice chair and chairperson of the OCBA’s Family Court Committee, subcommittee chair and representative for the Family Court Division for the bench/bar retreats, liaison to the Legislative Committee, and as a member of the OCBA’s nominating committee and its Public Advisory Committee on Judicial Candidates.
+She has served as vice chair and chair of the Probate Committee, vice chair and chairperson of the OCBA’s Family Court Committee, subcommittee chair and representative for the Family Court Division for a number of bench/bar retreats, liaison to the Legislative Committee, and as a member of the OCBA’s nominating committee and its Public Advisory Committee on Judicial Candidates.

-Glazier was representative to the Second Invitational Michigan Bench/Bar Conference, and sat on the State of Michigan Second Bench/Bar Conference Committee for the Third Invitational Conference.
+Glazier was the OCBA representative to the Second Invitational Michigan Bench/Bar Conference, and sat on the State of Michigan Second Bench/Bar Conference Committee for the Third Invitational Conference.
 She is also a fellow of the Adams Pratt-Oakland County Bar Foundation, where she previously served on its projects committee.

 Glazier is a Phi Beta Kappa.
 She was the recipient of the OCBA’s Distinguished Service Award in 2003 and under her leadership the OCBA PET Committee was named “Committee of the Year” in 2016.
 She has been designated an “AV®” Rated Preeminent attorney by Martindale-Hubbell and was named a “Top Lawyer” for 2010 by dbusiness in the areas of probate, estate planning and family law.

 Glazier, a resident of West Bloomfield, is also active in her community.
 She has served on the local Jewish National Fund board and on, the Detroit board of the Jewish Theological Seminary.
 She is currently on Congregation Beth Ahm’s board of trustees.